Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 Status of your ticket.
 If the status of your ticket says bench warrant or arrest warrant, that means you got a traffic ticket with a misdemeanor violation (most likely for driving on a suspended license VC 14601.1 or for driving without a California License VC 12500 or driving on an expired California driver's license VC 12500) and you did not go to court.

 Driving on a Suspended License (VC 14601.1) is a misdemeanor charge and a serious violation because it can put 2 points on your license which can really affect your insurance rates.
-If you have prior Driving on a suspended license convictions you may face increased punishment.
+Four DMV points in a 12-month period can result in a 6-month license suspension.
+If you have prior Driving on a Suspended License convictions you may face increased punishment.

 Will a warrant show up at the DMV?